We think that a little education on this subject is over-due.

-In the Spring and Summer we’re open 9am - 5pm (Entry Queue closes at 4:30pm), 7 Days a week, including Bank Holidays!
+In the Spring and Summer we’re open 9am - 5pm, 7 Days a week, including Bank Holidays!

-From Friday 29th May 2020, we will be CASHLESS.
-Accepted payment metohds: credit / debit cards (contctless or otherwise), Gift vouchers & voucher cards, Apple or Android Pay. https://youtu.be/QWnP9sn6qvk
+We are a CASHLESS retailer.
+Accepted payment metohds: credit / debit cards (contctless or otherwise), Gift vouchers & voucher cards, Apple or Android Pay.

 Here is a calender showing roughly what times of year different plants are available.